 Sexual Assault Response Advocate (SARA)

 Any Lewis & Clark community member may speak with a SARA, whether you are a survivor, a friend of a survivor, a concerned student, or a faculty or staff member.
-All interactions with the SARA are confidential, and you may speak with a SARA anonymously via the pager app.
+All interactions with the SARA are confidential.

 Sexual Assault Response Advocates (SARA) are staff and faculty members under the supervision of the Sexual Assault Response Network Coordinator.
 Each SARA values and understands diverse perspectives, experiences, and identities.
 For a list of current SARAs, click here.